 Below is what determines private mortgage insurance on Conventional Loans:

 - Any conventional loan amount where the borrower puts less than 20% down payment, private mortgage insurance is required

 - Amount of down payment or loan to value

-- The type of property will have a bearing on what the amount of private mortgage insurance
+- The type of property will have a bearing on the amount of private mortgage insurance

-If you have any questions on our upfront private mortgage insurance or LPMI conventional loan program, please contact The Gustan Cho Team at 262-878-1965 or text Gustan on his cell at 262-716-8151 for faster response.
-You can also email us at firstname.lastname@example.org.
+If you have any questions on our upfront private mortgage insurance or LPMI conventional loan program, please contact Gustan Cho Associates at 800-900-8569 or text for a faster response.
+Or email us at firstname.lastname@example.org.